yaseenomer/mbe-machine-test-front-end/ReadMe.md

  - The maximum time for the completion of this task is 2 days.
  - The candidate should fork this repo, complete the task exactly per the task guidelines, push and create a pull request to me.
- - Any other methods of submissions including emails, google drive etc. will be rejected.
+ - Any other methods of submitting the code including emails, google drive,wetransfer etc. will be rejected.

 **Happy coding**